2031 FIFA Women's World Cup

 The 2031 FIFA Women's World Cup is scheduled to be the 11th edition of the FIFA Women's World Cup, the quadrennial international women's soccer championship contested by the national teams that represent the member associations of FIFA.
-The tournament will be the first to involve 48 national teams, including that of the host nation.
+The tournament will be the first to involve 48 national teams.

-The main hosts will be Mexico and the United States with Costa Rica and Jamaica hosting games as well, which will be the third FIFA Women's World Cup the United States will host after 1999 and 2003.
-The latter host, which was originally China, was moved because of the SARS outbreak there.
-The United States already hosted the men's 1994 FIFA World Cup and is set to co-host the men's 2026 FIFA World Cup with Mexico and Canada.
-The country has also hosted the Copa América Centenario in 2016, the 2024 Copa América, and every CONCACAF Gold Cup.
-This will be the first time Mexico will host the FIFA Women's World Cup, thus becoming the seventh country—after Sweden, the United States, Germany, France, Canada, and Brazil—to host both the men's and women's World Cup, having hosted the former in 1970, 1986, and 2026.
-This will be the first senior FIFA World Cup for either men or women in Costa Rica and Jamaica, and the first in Central America and the Caribbean.
-This will also be the first FIFA Women's World Cup to be hosted in four countries.
+The tournament hosts will be Mexico, the United States, Costa Rica, and Jamaica.

 Host selection

-The host nation for the 2031 Women's World Cup is scheduled to be decided officially by the 76th FIFA Congress on April 30, 2026 in Vancouver, two years after the host selection for the 2027 edition.
-On March 5, 2025, the FIFA Council approved the bid regulations which restricted bids to CONCACAF and CAF members.
+The host nation(s) for the 2031 Women's World Cup will be formally decided by the tenth extraordinary FIFA Congress on November 23, 2026, in Zürich, two years after the host selection for the 2027 edition.
+On March 5, 2025, the FIFA Council approved the bid regulations, which restricted bids to CONCACAF and CAF members.